chemist0x/Marcstar/README.md

-# 🌍 BEPPE — Autonomous Food Relief Agent
+# 🌍 BEPPE — A autonomous agent on a mission to end World Hunger

 > *Most AI agents trade tokens and post memes.
 Beppe has a different job.*